-Whether you’re up to your rooftop in snow, or just enjoying the occasional cold front, nothing’s quite as comforting as a steaming bowl of soup on a chilly day!
+Whether you’re in the middle of winter or just enjoying a frugal meal, nothing’s quite as comforting as a steaming bowl of soup!

 Except for maybe a steaming bowl of soup with a couple of these golden, buttery, perfect crostini to dip into it!

-- Loaf of sourdough bread (try my homemade recipe)
+- Loaf of sourdough bread (try my Simple Sourdough Bread Recipe)

-I love sourdough – not only for its nutritional benefits but also because its more airy texture makes for a wonderfully light and crispy crostini.
-Try my simple sourdough recipe if you’re looking for a good recipe.
+I love sourdough – not only for its nutritional benefits but also because its airy texture makes for a wonderfully light and crispy crostini.
+Try my Simple Sourdough Bread Recipe if you’re looking for a good loaf of bread.

 Step 1.
 Preheat oven to 400F.

 Step 2.
-Slice sourdough to desired thickness and place on parchment-lined baking sheet.
+Slice the sourdough to your desired thickness and place it in a single layer on a parchment-lined sheet pan.

 Step 3.
-Cook for 4 minutes, turn slices over and cook for another 4 minutes.
+Cook for 4 minutes, turn bread slices over, and cook for another 4 minutes.

 Step 4.
-Remove from oven, and turn the broiler on.
+Remove the bread from the oven and turn the broiler on.

 Step 5.
 While the broiler is heating, butter one side of each bread slice.
 After brushing all slices with butter, broil for 1-2 minutes, or until the edges just begin to darken.

-Boost the flavor of these scrumptious little crusts and sprinkle:
+Boost the flavor of these scrumptious little toasts and top the crostini recipe with one of the following:

 - Goat cheese